Skip to content

 Hooks#

-Hooks allow you to run code before or after a command is run.
+Hooks allow you to run code before or after a command is run or an event is processed.
 They also allow you to create checks for a certain command.

-This is a simple hook that says "hello there" before every command you hook it to.
+This is a simple command hook that says "hello there" before every command you hook it to.

 async def my_hook(ctx: crescent.Context) -> None: